ss-bb/UntrustedSolution/README.md

 UntrustedSolution
 =================

-Untrusted :=>http://alexnisnevich.github.io/untrusted/ dev by alex & greg
+Solution of Untrusted :=>http://alexnisnevich.github.io/untrusted/ dev by alex & greg

 Hi.
 Here are MY solution of untrusted, they may not be the best , but i like all of them (instead level 13 where i give 2 solution.)